 The procedures contained herein apply only to work funded in whole or in part with County CDBG funds.
-Other agencies which supplement the CDBG funds have the option of using their own procedures.
+Other agencies which supplement the CDBG funds have the option of using their own procedures only if they are more stringent than CDBG.